 Figure 1.
-Swarm Faceplate N_e data of ionospheric irregularity events on 2015-03-09 and 2015-04-05.
-The panels show: (a) the N_e variation, (b) ΔN_e , and (c) std(ΔN_e) as functions of QLat, longitude (LON), and local time (LT).
-The dashed vertical black line represents the approximate QLat of JRO.
+Swarm faceplate N_e data of ionospheric irregularity events on 9 March and 5 April 2015.
+The panels show (a) the N_e variation, (b) ΔN_e , and (c) std(ΔN_e) as functions of QLat, longitude (Long), and local time (LT).
+The dashed vertical black line represents the approximate QLat of the JRO.